2022 FIBA Under-17 Basketball World Cup

 The 2022 FIBA Under-17 Basketball World Cup (Spanish: Copa del Mundo de Baloncesto FIBA Sub-17 2022) was the seventh edition of the FIBA Under-17 Basketball World Cup, the biennial international men's youth basketball championship contested by the U17 national teams of the member associations of FIBA.

 It was hosted by Spain from 2 to 10 July 2022.
-It was originally planned to be played in La Nucia and Alicante, then was moved to Malaga.
+It was originally planned to be played in La Nucia and Alicante, then was moved to Málaga.

 The United States won their sixth title with a win over Spain, while France defeated Lithuania for the bronze medal.